 Putting some structure on your daily routine is absolutely essential if you have three or more kids, otherwise your life is going to be chaotic indeed.
 There are a few simple tips you may wish to considers:

-- Getting Lots of Help and Support: Especially when the kids are small, you are going to need lots of family support or even hire a nanny.
-If you are in the “four under the age of five brigade” it’s going to be difficult without a bit of extra help.
-Grandparents, aunts and uncles or hired nannies can step in when your two or four hands don’t suffice.
+- Getting Lots of Help and Support: Especially when the kids are small, you are going to need lots of family support or even hire an au pair.
+You can research the costs of hiring an au pair (look at here now for the same) for better budgeting.
+If you are in the “four under the age of five brigades” it’s going to be difficult without a bit of extra help.

 - Teach Your Kids How to Do Stuff for Themselves Early: When you have three or more kids, they will have to learn how to do stuff for themselves at a much younger age.
 Simple things like getting dressed or making a sandwich are great skills.
 Once your kids are used to being a little more independent, you can relax a little and delegate.